Ronald Huth

-Ronald Renato Huth Candia (born 30 October 1989 in Paraguay) is a Paraguayan football defender of Italian descent, who plays for Rubio Ñu in the Paraguayan División Intermedia.
+Ronald Renato Huth Candia (born 30 October 1989) is a Paraguayan football defender of Italian descent, who plays for Rubio Ñu in the Paraguayan División Intermedia.
 Huth holds Italian citizenship.

 Career

 Early career

 At the age of 11, Huth joined Tacuary.
 In 2004, Huth was in Tacuary's under-14 squad, coached by Ruben Ayala.
 In 2005, Huth appeared for Tacuary's U20 squad.
 In October 2005, Huth played again for Tacuary's under-20 team, which was coached by Julian Ferreira.
 Whilst in Tacuary's reserve squad, Huth was also a substitute for the first-team.
 In 2006, Huth again played for Tacuary's under-20 team, being coached by Vicente Quinto.
 In 2006, a Tacuary youth team toured internationally, including in a tournament in Ibiza in Spain, Liverpool scouts remained impressed by Huth.
 Videos reached Liverpool manager, Rafael Benítez, who ordered the signing of the player.
 Huth and seven others were taking by Liverpool scouts to trial for two weeks.